Synthoid/ExportSheetData/docs/xml/includexmldeclaration.md

 -----------------------
 Determines if a customized XML declaration should be included at the top of exported XML documents.

+XML declarations must be at the top of the XML document (if included) and look like the following:

+`<?xml version="1.0" encoding="UTF-8"?>`

 See also
 --------
 - [XML version](xmlversion.md)